Cheryl Crane: Later life and career

 In 1998, Crane was diagnosed with breast cancer and successfully underwent a double mastectomy as well as radiation and chemotherapy to treat the cancer.

-She published her second memoir in 2008, titled Lana: The Memories, the Myths, the Movies, which focused on her mother.
+Crane published her second memoir in 2008, titled Lana: The Memories, the Myths, the Movies, which focused on her mother.
 She wrote her first fictional work, a mystery novel titled The Bad Always Die Twice, which was published in 2011.
-As of 2011, Crane resided in the Palm Springs, California area, working in real estate.
-In 2013 and 2014 she published two additional novels, Imitation of Death, and The Dead and the Beautiful.
+As of 2011, Crane resided in the Palm Springs, California area working in real estate.
+In 2013 and 2014 she published two additional novels, Imitation of Death and The Dead and the Beautiful.
 Both are mystery novels featuring Nikki Harper, a real estate agent featured in The Bad Always Die Twice.

 In November 2014, Crane married LeRoy, her longtime partner, after having been together for over four decades.
-Crane still worked as a real-estate agent as of 2018.
+Crane still worked as a real estate agent as of 2018.